xiaoluoboding/bookmark.style/README.md

 ## Concepts

-This web app is built on top of [metafy](https://github.com/xiaoluoboding/metafy), which provides serverless api to fetch websites metadata easily and turn the metadata into the visual bookmark. like Twitter does.
+This web app is built on top of [metafy](https://github.com/xiaoluoboding/metafy), which provides serverless api to fetch websites metadata easily and turn the metadata into the visual bookmark. like Twitter(X) does.

 ## Articles